Paley construction: The Hadamard conjecture

-Hadamard matrices of every allowed size up to 100 except for 92 are produced.
+Hadamard matrices of every permissible size up to 100 except for 92 are produced.
 In his 1933 paper, Paley says “It seems probable that, whenever m is divisible by 4, it is possible to construct an orthogonal matrix of order m composed of ±1, but the general theorem has every appearance of difficulty.”
 This appears to be the first published statement of the Hadamard conjecture.
 A matrix of size 92 was eventually constructed by Baumert, Golomb, and Hall, using a construction due to Williamson combined with a computer search.
 Currently, Hadamard matrices have been shown to exist for all $m \,\equiv\, 0 \mod 4$ for m < 668.